Dateline:Dec1, 2022

 We might note the rails coming down from Santa Fe split at Rincon, New Mexico, going on to El Paso, and down to Deming.
 As the east bound construction went on toward, El Paso, reaching there on May 19, 1881, the Deming-bound branch of the southbound line joined the southern east-west rails at Deming on March 8, 1881, to form the second transcontinental railroad.

 Let's note a detail of Hayes' Great Western Tour that seems peculiar in these hysterical times.
 The trip was presidential, not political.
 Hayes was not running for reelection and he didn't campaign for Garfield or anyone else.
 He was truly hoping to affix the bindings of leadership to the scattered, but coalescing nation.
-He was a singularly conscientious man, widely reviled by posterity for having lived in that time.
+He was a singularly conscientious man, widely dismissed by posterity for having lived in that time.

 Close Popup